ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 - What is data masking?
 - Why might you want to mask personally identifiable information rather than delete?
 - How do you use fidesops as a masking service only?
-- What are the currently-supported masking strategies in fidesops?
 - How do you configure masking strategies for your fidesops policies?
+- What are the current supported masking strategies in fidesops?
 - How do you create your own masking strategies?